grafana/loki/docs/clients/promtail/README.md

 drop, and the final metadata to attach to the log line.
 Refer to the docs for [configuring Promtail](configuration.md) for more details.

+## Receiving Logs From Syslog

+When the [Syslog Target](./scraping.md#syslog-target) is being used, logs can be written with the syslog protocol to the configured port.

 ## Labeling and Parsing

 During service discovery, metadata is determined (pod name, filename, etc.) that